Pseudomanifold/Aleph/README.md

 For more information, please read the [original paper describing `PHAT`](https://people.mpi-inf.mpg.de/~mkerber/bkrw-pphat.pdf).

+Since its inception in late 2016, Aleph has been used to support the following papers:

+- Clique Community Persistence: ATopological Visual Analysis Approach for Complex Networks
+- Hierarchies and Ranks for Persistence Pairs

 # License

 Aleph uses the MIT license.
 Please see the file [`LICENSE.md`](LICENSE.md)